Frequently Asked Questions - Opticians

 Depending on your goals, you may need to complete one or more of the following applications:

-• Registered Dispensing Optician: a small business or corporation that dispenses prescription lenses.
+• Registered Dispensing Ophthalmic Business (RDO): a small business or corporation that dispenses prescription lenses.

-• Spectacle Lens Dispenser (SLD): an individual who fits and adjusts spectacle lenses (glasses) inside a Registered Dispensing Optician business.
+• Spectacle Lens Dispenser (SLD): an individual who fits and adjusts spectacle lenses (glasses) inside a Registered Dispensing Ophthalmic Business.

-• Contact Lens Dispenser (CLD): an individual who fits and adjusts contact lenses inside a Registered Dispensing Optician business.
+• Contact Lens Dispenser (CLD): an individual who fits and adjusts contact lenses inside a Registered Dispensing Ophthalmic Business.

-• Nonresident Contact Lens Seller (NCLS): a small business or corporation that dispenses contact lenses from outside of California.
+• Nonresident Ophthalmic Lens Dispenser (NOLD): a business or corporation that dispenses ophthalmic lenses from outside of California.

 If you have questions regarding the appropriate license type for you, please contact us.